microsoft/FluidFramework/examples/apps/cra-demo/README.md

 Remove all of the existing Create-React-App returned markup and replace it as shown below.

 You can see that this UI requires a `data` object and `setPair` functions to work, so we'll add those above and pull them out of a function we need to write, called `useKVPair`.
+The plan is for `data` to be a simple JavaScript object, where `setPair` sets a key value pair on that object.
+This allows us to write out `data.time` once the value is set by the button click.

 ```tsx
 function App() {